bsorrentino/bsorrentino/_posts/2023-11-07-validating-external-data-in-fullstack-app.md

 ## Conclusion

-While [typeScript] is an invaluable tool for type checking, it's essential to use schema validators when dealing with external data sources in full-stack applications.
+While [typescript] is an invaluable tool for type checking, it's essential to use schema validators when dealing with external data sources in full-stack applications.
 By validating the shape of external data, developers can ensure the robustness and reliability of their applications, preventing potential bugs and vulnerabilities.
 As said I'll use tools like [zod] whenever I need and I highly recommend you to do the same, In the meanwhile … happy coding 👋

 ## References